material-components/material-components-ios/components/FlexibleHeader/README.md

 Notes:

-- Add the image view to the header view's `contentView`, not the header view itself.
 - Set the `contentMode` to "ScaleAspectFill" to ensure that the image always fills the available header space, even if the image is too small.
 This is usually preferred, but consider changing the contentMode if you want a different behavior.